Congratulations on your pregnancy!

 Your baby is affected by your experiences, so everything you put into your body, your thoughts and your feelings all have an effect on your baby.
 This course will help you navigate your experiences with more mindfulness and give you the tools to down-regulate your system should stress and/or anxiety be regularly present.
 One of the most important things I can teach you is how to relax effectively and efficiently to change your blood chemistry to reduce cortisol and increase oxytocin.

 Your body is influenced by the hormone ‘relaxin’ during pregnancy which softens the joints and ligaments in the pelvis and spine.
 It’s important you work only to a point where you are getting a gentle and effective stretch, rather than aiming to drastically improve your flexibility during this time.

 It is an honour to join you on your journey through pregnancy and birthing and I look forward to sharing my knowledge with you.

 What to bring:

-Yoga mats, and all yoga props you need such as bolsters (big cylindrical pillows), blankets, blocks and eye pillows are provided for at the studio.
+Yoga mats and all yoga props you need such as bolsters (big cylindrical pillows), blankets, blocks and eye pillows are provided at the studio.
 If you have your own yoga mat please feel free to bring it.
-Wear loose comfortable clothing — We practice with bare feet, so no footwear required during class.
+Wear loose comfortable clothing — We practice with bare feet, so no footwear is required during class.
 Please bring a bottle of water.
 If you are practising online you will need a mat, some cushions, 2 yoga blocks if you have them and a full-size towel or blanket.
 Feel free to practice in your pyjamas.

 PRE BIRTHING WORKSHOP